Thoughts on how to grow faster, after finish reading Harry Potter And The Method of Rationality. This is the how the dialog goes inside my head.

 - I should read as many books as possible.

-- I should try and get up early.
+- I should try to get up early.

 The root of the first one was obvious.
 The biographies were those of the already successful.
 I was reading adventure stories about only the 1% who survived, and didn’t spared a rational thought for the 99% unseen failures, writing them off for simply not trying hard enough.
 Later I learnt and understood that I could raise the probability of an event, even substantially, if I set my mind to.
 But things won’t simply happen just because I’m determined enough.